Cart

 While comfort gets high marks, some customers have pointed out a couple of potential downsides.
 The most common critique is edge support.
 A few reviews mention that the edges of the mattress can sink significantly when you sit on them, which might be a concern if you often use the side of your bed to get ready.
 It’s also worth noting that Nolah was acquired by a new parent company in 2023, and some of the materials have changed.
 While the brand maintains its commitment to quality, the long-term durability of the newest models is still being tested by time.
 An adjustable base can help provide a solid foundation to maximize the life of your mattress.

-What to Know About Nolah's Trial and Warranty
+Your Guide to the Nolah's Trial and Warranty

 Buying a new mattress is a big decision, and you want to feel confident that your investment is protected.
 This is where sleep trials and warranties come in.
 They act as a safety net, giving you time to be sure you’ve found the right fit and protecting you from manufacturing defects down the road.
 Nolah offers some pretty solid policies, including a 120-night trial and a lifetime warranty, which shows they stand behind their products.
 It’s a sign of quality when a company is willing to give you that much time to fall in love with their mattress.